 Gio Benitez is an ABC News correspondent and host of Fusion's edition of "Nightline" based in New York.
-He reports for all ABC News programs and platforms including "Good Morning America," "World News with Diane Sawyer," "Nightline," and "20/20."
+He reports for all ABC News programs and platforms including "Good Morning America," "World News Tonight with David Muir," "Nightline" and "20/20."

-Gio is an award-winning reporter and has covered a wide range of stories for the network, including the Boston Marathon bombing, the search for escaped convicts from a New York maximum security prison, controversial religious freedom laws that were deemed discriminatory in Indiana and Arkansas, the Alabama child held hostage underground in an eight-day standoff, the American mother stuck in a Mexican jail, and nearly every major snow storm that swept the nation during the winter of 2013.
+Benitez is an award-winning reporter and has covered a wide range of stories for the network, including the Boston Marathon bombing, the search for escaped convicts from a New York maximum security prison, controversial religious freedom laws that were deemed discriminatory in Indiana and Arkansas, the Alabama child held hostage underground in an eight-day standoff, the American mother stuck in a Mexican jail, and nearly every major snow storm that swept the nation during the winters of 2013 and 2014.

-In January 2010, Gio traveled to Haiti to cover relief efforts following the devastating earthquake.
-His return flight to Miami was turned into a rescue mission and Gio traveled with injured Haitian evacuees to the island of Curaçao.
-In June 2009, Gio was the first reporter to ever shoot a TV story entirely with an iPhone.
+In January 2010, Benitez traveled to Haiti to cover relief efforts following the devastating earthquake.
+His return flight to Miami was turned into a rescue mission, as he traveled with injured Haitian evacuees to the island of Curaçao.
+In June 2009, he was the first reporter to ever shoot a TV story entirely with an iPhone.

-Gio is the recipient of two regional Emmy Awards and is an eight-time nominee.
-Most notably, Gio was nominated for his investigative series on alleged police brutality which resulted in two Miami officers being forced to turn in their guns and badges.
+Benitez is the recipient of two regional Emmy Awards and is an eight-time nominee.
+Most notably, he was nominated for his investigative series on alleged police brutality which resulted in two Miami officers being forced to turn in their guns and badges.

-Before becoming a reporter, Gio was an investigative producer at WFOR and worked on stories involving Medicare fraud, public safety, and government corruption.
+Before becoming a reporter, Benitez was an investigative producer at WFOR and worked on stories involving Medicare fraud, public safety and government corruption.
 He started at the station as an Emma L. Bowen Foundation work-study scholar.
 His first on-air job was actually on the radio, on the nationally-syndicated consumer electronics show, "Into Tomorrow with Dave Graveline."